T +52 55 5540 9605

 Mariel joined White & Case in 2014.
 Her practice is mainly focused in general corporate law, corporate finance and capital markets.

-Mariel's experience includes corporate governance matters consistent with providing expert input on regulatory and market/country risks and in assisting in meeting regulatory compliance obligations with the Mexican authorities.
+Mariel's experience includes corporate governance matters consistent with providing expert input on regulatory and market/country risks and in assisting with meeting regulatory compliance obligations with the Mexican authorities.

 Mariel represented Shinhan Bank Co., Ltd., the largest bank in South Korea, in the process of obtaining a license to incorporate a multiple banking institution in Mexico.
 This license is the first one granted to a Korean bank in Mexico.

-Mariel was part of the team that acted as Mexican counsel representing BBVA Securities Inc., Merrill Lynch, Pierce, Fenner & Smith Incorporated and Goldman, Sachs & Co. as joint lead managers and joint bookrunners in the issuance and offering of Comisión Federal de Electricidad's (CFE), the national electricity company of Mexico (100-percent owned by the Mexican government) of US$700 million 4.875% notes due 2045, under Rule 144A and Regulation S of the US Securities Act of 1933.
-CFE's bond issue was listed on the Luxembourg Stock Exchange and traded on the Euro MTF market by BBVA Securities Inc., Merrill Lynch, Pierce, Fenner & Smith Incorporated and Goldman, Sachs & Co. as joint lead managers and joint bookrunners.
-The proceeds of the bond issue will be used by CFE for working capital and general corporate purposes in accordance with the Mexican laws and regulations.
+Mariel was part of the team that acted as Mexican counsel representing BBVA Securities Inc., Merrill Lynch, Pierce, Fenner & Smith Incorporated and Goldman, Sachs & Co. as joint lead managers and joint bookrunners in the issuance and offering of Comisión Federal de Electricidad (CFE), the national electricity company of Mexico (100 percent owned by the Mexican government) of US$700 million 4.875% notes due 2045, under Rule 144A and Regulation S of the US Securities Act of 1933.
+CFE's bond issue was listed on the Luxembourg Stock Exchange and traded on the Euro MTF market.
+The proceeds of the bond issue will be used by CFE for working capital and general corporate purposes in accordance with Mexican laws and regulations.

-Mariel represented BNP Paribas Personal Finance, as issuer, and BNP Paribas, as guarantor, in a first Mexican pesos-denominated issuance of CBs (Certificados Bursátiles) for a total amount of MXN 1,100 million, publicly offered in the Mexican securities market, issued under its locally registered CB Program, at a floating interest rate (TIIE), plus 0.40 basis points and maturing in December 2018.
-The notes proceeds will be used by BNP Paribas Personal Finance for general corporate matters, in particular granting loans to its clients.
+Mariel represented BNP Paribas Personal Finance, as issuer, and BNP Paribas, as guarantor, in the first Mexican pesos-denominated issuance of CBs (certificados bursátiles) for a total amount of MXN 1.100 million, publicly offered in the Mexican securities market, issued under its locally registered CB Program, at a floating interest rate (TIIE), plus 0.40 basis points and maturing in December 2018.
+The notes proceeds will be used by BNP Paribas Personal Finance for general corporate matters; in particular, granting loans to its clients.

-Mariel acted as deal counsel for Comisión Federal de Electricidad (CFE) in the seventh issuance (CFE 15) and the first reopening of the sixth issuance (CFE 14-2) of CFE's debt certificates (certificados bursátiles) under its MXN 100 billion (approximately US$6.5 billion) program as recurrent issuer registered in Mexico and authorized by Mexico’s National Banking and Securities Commission (CNBV).
+Mariel acted as deal counsel for Comisión Federal de Electricidad (CFE) in the seventh issuance (CFE 15) and the first reopening of the sixth issuance (CFE 14-2) of CFE's debt certificates (certificados bursátiles) under its MXN 100 billion (approximately US$6.5 billion) program as recurrent issuer registered in Mexico and authorized by Mexico's National Banking and Securities Commission (CNBV).
 The aggregate amount of both issuances was MXN 10 billion (approximately US$650 million).
 The debt certificates were fully registered with the CNBV and listed on the Mexican Stock Exchange.
-The reopening of the sixth issuance had a Mexican tranche and an international tranche; approximately 80% of the debt certificates were sold in Mexico and cleared through Indeval (Mexican securities clearing house), and 20% were sold outside of Mexico in reliance on rule 144A and Regulation S under the US Securities Act and cleared through Euroclear and Clearstream.
+The reopening of the sixth issuance had a Mexican tranche and an international tranche; approximately 80 percent of the debt certificates were sold in Mexico and cleared through Indeval (Mexican securities clearinghouse), and 20 percent were sold outside of Mexico in reliance on rule 144A and Regulation S under the US Securities Act and cleared through Euroclear and Clearstream.

-Mariel was part of the team that acted as deal counsel for CFE in the fifth and sixth issuances of debt certificates (certificados bursátiles) under its MXN.$100 billion (approximately US$7.142 billion) program as recurrent issuer registered in Mexico and listed on the Mexican Stock Exchange.
-The amount of the fifth issuance was MXN $5.5 billion (approximately US$392 million) and the amount of the sixth issuance was MXN $9.5 billion (approximately USD$678 million).The aggregate amount of both issuances was MXN $15 billion (approximately US$1.071 billion).
-This transaction has been the largest local debt offering by the CFE in its history and was the first local debt offering of CFE after the Energy Reform was approved.
+Mariel was part of the team that acted as deal counsel for CFE in the fifth and sixth issuances of debt certificates (certificados bursátiles) under its MXN 100 billion (approximately US$7.142 billion) program as recurrent issuer registered in Mexico and listed on the Mexican Stock Exchange.
+The amount of the fifth issuance was MXN 5.5 billion (approximately US$392 million) and the amount of the sixth issuance was MXN 9.5 billion (approximately US$678 million).The aggregate amount of both issuances was MXN 15 billion (approximately US$1.071 billion).
+This transaction was the largest local debt offering by the CFE in its history and was the first local debt offering of CFE after the Energy Reform was approved.

-Mariel was part of the team that represented the State of Chiapas, in its record-breaking public debt restructuring.
-This is Mexico's largest sub-sovereign debt refinancing in 2014 so far.
+Mariel was part of the team that represented the State of Chiapas in its record-breaking public debt restructuring.
+This was Mexico's largest sub-sovereign debt refinancing in 2014.
 The State of Chiapas incorporated a master trust with present and future proceeds derived from 20 percent of the federal tax participations to which the State is entitled, to set up a bankruptcy remote payment vehicle to service the restructured debt.

-Mariel was part of the team that represented Comisión Federal de Electricidad (CFE), in a consent solicitation offer to Trust Bond Holders (the Holders) related to three of the Debt Programs sponsored by CFE.
+Mariel was part of the team that represented Comisión Federal de Electricidad (CFE) in a consent solicitation offer to Trust Bond Holders (the "Holders") related to three of the Debt Programs sponsored by CFE.
 A consent solicitation fee of 15 basis points was offered to the Holders in order to obtain their consent to amend a covenant in the underlying financing documents to adjust such covenant to certain provisions of the Mexican Energy Reform.
 This was the first consent solicitation offer of its type in the Mexican market.
-A consent solicitation fee of 15 basis points was offered to the holders in order to obtain their consent to amend a covenant (proposed amendment) in the underlying financing documents to adjust the covenant to certain provisions of the Mexican Energy Reform.
-The consent solicitation fee was only paid by CFE to those holders who attended or were represented at the holder's meetings, and who voted in favor of the proposed amendment.
-The proposed amendment was approved in all of the 14 outstanding series under the three debt programmes.
-The implementation of this new consent solicitation required extensive negotiation with holders, custodians, common representatives, Indeval and BMV.
+The consent solicitation fee was only paid by CFE to those holders who attended or were represented at the Holders' meetings, and who voted in favor of the proposed amendment.
+The proposed amendment was approved in all of the 14 outstanding series under the three debt programs.
+The implementation of this new consent solicitation required extensive negotiation with Holders, custodians, common representatives, Indeval and BMV.